muldjord/skyscraper/README.md

 * Added 'videoPreferNormalized' config.ini option for use with the 'screenscraper' module

 #### Version 3.5.3 (11th May 2020)
 * MAJOR: Added video conversion support through config.ini option 'videoConvertCommand="COMMAND %i %o"' option.
-See docs for more details.
+See docs for more details
 * Removed deprecated `<cover>` node and replaced it with `<thumbnail>` for ES gamelist generation (Thank you to 'yisraeldov' for letting me know)
 * Added simple error handling for media network requests
 * '--flags help' and '--cache help' no longer requires '-p PLATFORM' to be set